86lekwenshiung/GA-Data-Science-Immersive-Projects/AMES Housing Price Prediction(P2)/README.md

 ## Summary Intepretation on Model Results
 [(back to top)](#content_page)
 * 4 of 5 models performed relatively well with respect to the Validation Dataset , generally not overfitting (Except for RF).
 * Validation RMSE in the range of 0.093 - 0.104.
-This means that on average, my predicted value is 9.74% - 10.9% away from my actual results.
+This means that on average, the predicted value is 9.74% - 10.9% away from my actual results.
-* On Average, my predicted value will be $17810 to $18840 away from my actual results , depending on the model used.
+* On Average, the predicted value will be $17810 to $18840 away from the actual results , depending on the model used.

 <a name = 'Observation'></a>